just-luk/just-luk.github.io/content/posts/writeups/mcpshsf/index.md

 > sw mywsxq kpdob iye pvkq{k_fobi_lkcsm_mkockb_mszrob}

-This looks like a caesar cipher, because it looks like each letter was shifted.
+This text was probably encrypted with a Caesar cipher, because it looks like each letter was shifted.
 After using [this website](https://www.dcode.fr/caesar-cipher) to decode it, we get the following message:
 ```
 im coming after you flag{a_very_basic_caesar_cipher}
 ```